michellebakels/dev-health-os/src/content/docs/os/section1/the-problem-of-burnout.md

 * Feelings of depression and absenteeism
 * Increased and/or prolonged feelings of anxiety
 * Difficulty sleeping

-We've heard many war stories and witnessed much commiserating, frustration, and venting.
-But what we haven't seen is a cohesive, meaningful solution.
-We are going to change that.

 This section of the Developer Health OS corresponds to <em>Cerebral Calisthenics #2 Identifying Your Level of Burnout</em> in the DHOS [Workbook](/workbook/cerebral-calisthenics/cc2)